lattice/quda/examples/README.md

 * propagator_quda.cpp
 * correlator_quda.cpp

-which are carbon copies of the corresponding test routines.
+which are carbon copies of the corresponding test routines, and

+* heatbath_quda.cpp
+* wilsonflow_quda.cpp

+which are trimmed down versions of code in the tests.
+These files demonstrate not only how to invoke particular computations in QUDA, but also how to link C++ code to QUDA and how to construct QUDA data objects such as gauge fields and vectors.
+It is hoped that these examples will serve both as stand-alone routines for common LQCD computations, and as platfroms from which users may construct more elaborate or specific workflows.

 ## Building